-Labour standardsThe group takes seriously its duty to protect and respect the human rights of any person affected by its operations and is committed to adhering to the core conventions of the International Labour Organisation’s Fundamental Principles and Rights at Work, as well as Indonesian labour regulations and the provisions of the Modern Slavery Act 2015.
-The policy on human rights is displayed at every work site in order to communicate the group’s commitments in this regard to employees at every level.
+The group takes seriously its duty to protect and respect the human rights of any person affected by its operations and is committed to adhering to all of the core conventions of the International Labour Organisation, as well as to Indonesian labour regulations and the provisions of the Modern Slavery Act 2015.
+The Fundamental ILO Conventions include: Freedom of Association (No. 87); Right to Organise and Collective Bargaining (No. 98); No Forced Labour (No. 29 & No. 105); Minimum Age (No. 138); Worst Forms of Child Labour (No. 182); Equal Remuneration (No. 100); No Discrimination (No. 111).
+The policy on human rights is displayed at every work site to communicate the group’s commitments in this regard to employees at every level.

 REA strictly enforces its policy not to employ anyone under the age of 18 by checking the identity cards, school certificates and family registration information for each new employee.
 Employees are not required to deposit identity cards, insurance cards or money and are provided with clear terms of employment, which include pre-agreed notice periods.
 REA respects the right of employees and contract workers to form or join trade unions and bargain collectively, in accordance with national and international regulations.